aykut/django-bulk-update/README.md

     bulk_update(people, exclude_fields=['username'])  # updates all columns except username
-    bulk_update(people, using='someotherdb')  # updates all columns using the given db bulk_update(people)  # updates all columns using the default db
+    bulk_update(people, using='someotherdb')  # updates all columns using the given db bulk_update(people)  # updates all columns using the default db bulk_update(people, batch_size=50000)  # updates all columns by 50000 sized chunks using the default db

 Requirements
 ==================================